jeremylaratro/dc710_badge/README.md

 # DC710 DEFCON33 BADGE
 > This badge features a foxhunt and hardware-based CTF.
+> Hardware developed by me.
-> Credit to C0ldbru and N8HR.
+> Credit to C0ldbru and N8HR; code was heavily inspired by their foxhunt projects.

 Source code will be uploaded after DEFCON due to CTF components in the code.